Showing posts with label Bollywood. Show all posts

 Ghanshyam’s mother is also a widow.
 Even she, after becoming a widow has lost her position in the family, and must accept that the house belongs to her step son, Ghanshyam.
 However, her step son is respectful towards her, she lives in her late husband's house and her source of pride is her own son Nikhil.

-Love and marriage: During one of the discussions with Naren, in the intial part of the film, Mini argues that both men and women, must accept limits on their freedom after marriage and they should not have relationships outside the marriage.
+Love and marriage: During one of the discussions with Naren, in the initial part of the film, Mini argues that both men and women, must accept limits on their freedom after marriage and they should not have relationships outside the marriage.
 However, after being forced to marry a man she does not love, Mini has to face the reality of her thoughts – would she accept that she has no right to leave her marriage to be with the man whom she loves and who wants her?

 The film finds a solution to Mini's dilemma by making her fall in love with her husband.
 Ghanshyam is a kind, understanding and patient man, for whom Mini feels admiration and attraction.
 Thus she decides to stick with her principles and stay in the marriage.
 However, if her husband had been uncultured or a boor, would she have been justified in leaving him?
 Or if he had been old and ugly, would she have left him?
 The film does not pose such tricky questions.